Keyword Assisted Topic Models: Crowdsource Validation

-We recruit English-speaking workers from Amazon Mechanical Turk for the base and dynamic applications and Japanese-speaking workers from CrowedWorks for the covariate application, between December 2020 to January 2021 (see Appendix~\ref{app:validation-desc-stats} for the summary of their characteristics).
+We recruit English-speaking workers from Amazon Mechanical Turk for the base and dynamic applications and Japanese-speaking workers from CrowedWorks for the covariate application, between December 2020 to January 2021.
 Recruited workers are directed to a Qualtrics survey we designed for this validation.
 Workers who agree to participate in this task are asked to complete 11 tasks of the same kind from a single empirical application: five tasks for \keyATM, five tasks for the baseline model, and one gold-standard task, which is similar to the other tasks but is much less ambiguous.\footnote{Some workers participate in two sets of 11 tasks with two different methods.} We use the gold standard task to assess worker's attention and remove the responses of any worker who fails to provide a correct answer.

-We use Bayesian hierarchical logistic regressions to analyze the validation data for each application.
-Since the number of observations is small for any given topic, partial pooling helps improve the precision of estimates.\footnote{In the case of base models, for example, the average number of observations for each topic is 25 while the total number of observations is 545 for each task.} The outcome is an indicator variable $Y_i$, which equals one if a worker correctly answers the task.
+We use Bayesian hierarchical logistic regressions to analyze the validation data for each application.\footnote{ Appendix (p.~\pageref{app:validation-desc-stats}) provides descriptive statistics. } Since the number of observations is small for any given topic, partial pooling helps improve the precision of estimates.\footnote{In the case of base models, for example, the average number of observations for each topic is 25 while the total number of observations is 545 for each task.} The outcome is an indicator variable $Y_i$, which equals one if a worker correctly answers the task.
 Our predictor is the indicator variable $X_i$, which equals one if the task is based on the outputs of \keyATM.
 We also include worker-specific and topic-specific random intercepts as well as random coefficients for each topic to account for topic heterogeneity.
-Formally, for each task conducted by worker $j$, each response $i$ with topic $k$ is modeled as, where $(\delta_{0k}^\top, \delta_{1k}^\top)^\top \sim \Normal(0, \bSigma)$, and $\gamma_j \sim \Normal(0, \bsigma)$.
+Formally, for each task conducted by worker $j$, each response $i$ with topic $k$ is modeled as, where $(\delta_{0k}, \delta_{1k})^\top \sim \Normal(0, \bSigma)$ and $\gamma_j \sim \Normal(0, \sigma)$.
 Our quantity of interest is the difference in the predicted probabilities of correct responses between \keyATM{} and its baseline counterpart.